hisschemoller/video-edit/README.md

 });
 ```

-To create a final video files the app generates a PNG image sequence in a directory 'tmp' within the installation directory.
+To create a final video file the app generates a PNG image sequence in a directory 'tmp' within the installation directory.
 This is done with a Node.js Express app that opens a socket connection to receive the image data.
 Please see the file server.js.
 Capture is enabled as an argument of createPlayer in main.js:

 ```javascript
 createPlayer({